dugongjs/dugongjs/packages/docs/docs/core-concepts/domain-events.md

 | `getTriggeredByUserId()`  | Returns the ID of the user who triggered the creation of the current event.
 This is an optional, user-defined field.                 | `string \| undefined`             |
 | `getMetadata()`           | Returns metadata associated with the domain event.
 This must be a serializable object and can be used to store auxiliary data.       | `SerializableObject \| undefined` |

-All non-static properties also have corresponding **setter methods**, which can be used in testing or when manually constructing domain events outside the normal aggregate flow.
+All non-constant properties also have corresponding **setter methods**, which can be used in testing or when manually constructing domain events outside the normal aggregate flow.

 ## Lifecycle Hooks